c-chiniquy/iglo/docs/DESIGN-DECISIONS.md

 # Coding guidelines

-- An iglo object that must be initialized before it can be used should follow this design pattern:
+- An iglo object that must be initialized before use should follow this design pattern:
   - `bool Load();`\
-    This initializes the object.
-Will replace existing instance if already loaded.
+    Initializes the object.
+Replaces existing instance if already loaded.
   - `void Unload();`\
-    This destroys the object.
-It's OK to call `Unload()` on an already unloaded object.
+    Destroys the object.
+It's safe to call `Unload()` on an already unloaded object.
   - `bool IsLoaded() const;`\
-    Whether or not the object is initialized.
+    Returns whether the object is currently initialized.

-- Calling `const` functions on non-loaded iglo objects should always be OK to do.
+- Calling `const` functions on unloaded iglo objects should always be safe.
-  For example, calling `texture.GetWidth()` must always return 0 if the texture isn't loaded.
+  For example, `texture.GetWidth()` must return 0 if the texture isn't loaded.

 - Functions should not use output parameters.
   Always consider returning a struct for multiple return values, even for vectors and strings.